Saturday, September 14, 2024

 Add to all of the above, must-have stuffies and chew toys, balls and pint-sized bones.
 I would need soft training treats and specially formulated puppy food.
 The breeder trained the litter to use puppy pads, so I added those to my list.
 And wouldn't my little guy love a set of fleece puppy blankets in a paw print for his new crate?
 Yes!!

-I may have turned down a puppy shower,soon but a flood of puppy essentials would be headed my way.
+I may have turned down a puppy shower, soon but a deluge of puppy essentials was headed my way.

 Tuesday, September 10, 2024